Want a quick tip to increase happiness?

-Today I had a session with a client who experienced a very powerful shift.
-During a family weekend away in a cabin, she stepped into a messy kitchen.
+She stepped into a messy kitchen in a cabin during a family weekend away.
 Suddenly, she realized that instead of automatically thinking, “Oh, I HAVE TO clean this all up…” she reframed the thought as, “I get to do this for/with my family so that we can spend better time together.”

 Everyone worked together to get things done, and it kicked off a wonderful experience for the rest of the weekend.

-How many times do we rush through our day thinking that “I have to do this,” when, if we take a step back, we can instead be grateful for the opportunities we can or have?
+How often do we rush through our day thinking that “I have to do this,” when, if we take a step back, we can instead be grateful for the opportunities we can or have?

-Gratitude has a host of benefits across a wide spectrum, including a stronger immune system, being less bothered by aches and pains, lower blood pressure, better sleep, feeling more alert and alive, experiencing more joy, optimism and happiness, and being more forgiving and outgoing.
+Gratitude has many benefits across a broad spectrum, including a more robust immune system, being less bothered by aches and pains, lower blood pressure, better sleep, feeling more alert and alive, experiencing more joy, optimism, and happiness, and being more forgiving and outgoing.

 Sometimes if we’re mindful of the moment and think about what is going on, it can cause us to realize that we ARE too busy or stressed to enjoy what is going on.